 Pest control is most often associated with chemical control with pesticides, or non-chemical control through traps and deterrents.
-In addition, today's pest control focuses on complete Integrated Pest Management programs that include inspection, exclusion, and sanitation along with chemical control where needed.
+Also, today's pest control focuses on complete Integrated Pest Management programs that include inspection, exclusion, and sanitation along with chemical control where needed.

 There are other methods of natural pest control that aren't always highly publicized or discussed.
 That is, encouraging natural predators to do the dirty work for you.
 Animals, such as cats and barn owls naturally prey on rodents, dogs can sniff out bugs such as bed bugs and termites, and birds are natural and beneficial insect predators.

 Although these predators will rarely provide a complete control method, they can help to keep populations down.

-To utilize the natural tendencies of these animals and protect some cats from euthanization, programs are being developed across the U.S. to encourage adoption of feral or barn cats for such efforts.
+Programs are being developed across the U.S. to encourage adoption of feral or barn cats to utilize the natural tendencies of these animals and protect some cats from euthanization.
 One program is the Barn Cat Program of Lodi Animal Shelter in California.
 The shelter encourages the adopting of feral cats by residents or businesses that meet specifications to assist with the control of rodents on their property.

 Another organization in California, the Voice for the Animals Foundation has developed a Working Cats program that "relocates sterilized and vaccinated feral cats who would otherwise have been euthanized at the shelter to places that have problems with rats."
 The organization has placed cats at stores, campuses and police divisions, and has seen great success in keeping rats away because rodents are repelled by cat odor.